-Leading Wisely in Healthcare: Why the Next Generation Executive Decision Support System is an Industrywide Imperative
+Leading Wisely in Healthcare: Why the Next Generation Decision-Support System is an Industrywide Imperative

 As every healthcare leader knows, the industry is experiencing wrenching transformation—so much so, that it’s difficult to identify a single top challenge healthcare organizations are up against.
 Competition and realizing an adequate bottom line are always top of mind, but C-Suite leaders are worried about so much more: